 Prior to the COVID-19 outbreak, e-commerce and food ordering through mobile apps were common in many countries.
-However, in-store purchase was preferred in some categories.
+However, the in-store purchase was preferred in some categories.
 According to Nielsen, only 4% of grocery sales in the United States came through online channels last year.
-In March this year Instacart, Walmart Grocery and Shipt have seen surges of 218%, 160%, and 124% respectively in the number of downloads compared to the previous month.
+In March 2020, Instacart, Walmart Grocery, and Shipt have seen surges of 218%, 160%, and 124% respectively in the number of downloads compared to the previous month.
 The urge to change habits is also reflected in new demographics (e.g. those above 60) opting for online shopping.

-At Robosoft, we are already seeing a surge in inquiries for digital solutions for online delivery in the US and other geographies.
+At Robosoft, we are seeing a surge in inquiries for digital solutions for online delivery in the US and other geographies.
 Several enterprises are likely to create native apps and websites to cater to this demand leading to a surfeit of such experiences.
 Enterprises are already battling issues such as app fatigue, poor user retention, and lack of brand loyalty.
-How can they maintain a competitive edge in the scenario that is likely to unfold in the coming months?
+How can they maintain a competitive edge?
 Here are a few pointers:

 Address the concerns on safety and hygiene upfront